 Driving in Bali can be chaotic.
-The Balinese don’t usually use the turn signals or the rear-view mirrors.
+The Balinese don’t usually use turn signals or rear-view mirrors.
 The law of the strongest is what prevails on the road.

-Tellingly, there are fewer accidents in Bali than one could imagine.
+Tellingly, there are fewer accidents in Bali than one would imagine.

 Which side do they drive on in Bali?

 As in most Asian countries, they drive on the left side of the road in Bali, so you have to take special care when cars come forward if you are not used to driving on the left side.
-In my case and, on the less frequented roads, I ended up driving in the middle or avoiding the great number of potholes on the road.
+In my case, and on the less frequented roads, I ended up driving in the middle or avoiding the great number of potholes in the road.
 Whenever I could see a car coming in the opposite direction I just remembered to drive towards the left.

 Gas Price in Bali